kenttan0214/aws-cloudformation/pull-request/README.md

-Codebuild job with a Github branch trigger
+Codebuild job run when a Pull request created/updated/reopened

 # How to use this file?